Dat-Pudding/PhotoCalc/README.md

 Every version contains all formulae and accepts your setup's specifications as Inputs.
 It will then proceed to present you the requested results.

+As of now only the Android client offers a fully functional profile system, this feature will soon be implemented into the other versions as well.
+Of course it will be integrated into every ported client version too.

 ------------------------------------------
 # What can each version do specifically?
 ### Windows CLI